-a native or inhabitant of earth, an Earthling
+a native or inhabitant of Earth; = earthling n.

 The other was not a Terrestrial, but a visiting Martian.
 It was impossible to mistake the distinctly Martian cast of countenance.
 The great black horse eyes in the long, melancholy face, the elongated slightly pointed ears were proof enough.
 Martians in New York were not sufficiently rare to excite any particular comment.
 Many made that city their permanent home, although the law on the planet Earth, as well as on Mars, which forbade the intermarrriage of Martians and Terrestrials, kept them from flocking earthwards in any great numbers.